ihom3/SocialTap/UserStory.md

  - Instagram
  - Snapchat
  - Testing

- ...to allow me to connect with as many people as possible across all social platforms.
+ to allow me to connect with as many people as possible across all social platforms.
  3.